What does it take to monitor my computer equipment room?

 Contact the computer monitoring experts at DPS Telecom to get started protecting your business today.
 You can reach them at 1-800-693-0351 or by email at firstname.lastname@example.org.

-It's 12:20 AM on Sunday at our Fresno, CA, USA headquarters.
-We'll start work on your quote first thing on Monday.
+It's 10:09 AM on Friday at our Fresno, CA, USA headquarters.
+We can start on your quote right away.